qte77/ML-K8s-App-HF-WnB/README.md

 [DRAFT] [WIP] **----> Not fully implemented yet**

 This project aims to create an end-to-end ML app as a functional MVP.
-The app itself uses Hugging Face and Weights&amp;Biases to reduce initial complexity.
+The app itself uses Hugging Face (HF) and Weights&amp;Biases (WandB) to reduce initial complexity.
 The ML modules used should be interchangeable without interrupting the pipeline.
 The app can be deployed into a Python venv, a Docker image and Kubernetes to showcase the separation of concerns of the different pipeline components.

 ## TOC